BrandonSmurlo/BrandonSmurlo_website/mcq_blog.md

 ## Conclusion and Areas for Improvement

 From this quiz, I learned that I need to improve my understanding of several key topics.
-Here are the topics I answered 0% correctly on the MCQ:
+Here are the topics I answered **0% or 33% correctly** on the MCQ:

 - **2.4: Using Programs with Data**: I struggled with counting, sorting, and extracting values from lists, which made me realize I need more practice with loops, list operations, and string manipulations.
 - **3.3: Mathematical Expressions**: I misunderstood some operations, especially when they involved prime numbers and sorting, showing I need to work on how I handle mathematical expressions programmatically.